-- Contact Information
+Contact Information

-- Enrollment Capacity
+☐ Enrollment Capacity

-- Years in Operation
+☐ Years in Operation

-- Provider Education and Training
+Provider Education and Training

-- Languages Spoken
+☐ Languages Spoken

-- Quality Information
+Quality Information

-- Monitoring Reports
+☐ Monitoring Reports

-- Other.
+Other.

-- Describe:
+Describe:

 License-Exempt CCDF Family Child Care

-- Contact Information
+Contact Information

-- Enrollment Capacity
+☐ Enrollment Capacity

-- Years in Operation
+☐ Years in Operation

-- Provider Education and Training
+☐ Provider Education and Training

-- Languages Spoken
+☐ Languages Spoken

-- Quality Information
+Quality Information

-- Monitoring Reports
+☐ Monitoring Reports

-- Other.
+Other.

-- Describe:
+Describe:

+Polotico CCDE Providere

 Relative CCDF Providers

-- Contact Information
+Contact Information

-- Enrollment Capacity
+☐ Enrollment Capacity

-- Years in Operation
+☐ Years in Operation

-- Provider Education and Training
+Provider Education and Training

-- Languages Spoken
+☐ Languages Spoken

-- Quality Information
+Quality Information

-- Monitoring Reports
+☐ Monitoring Reports

+Other.

+Describe: Maryland does not allow relative providers, or those approved to care for

+was value ones in a answer and vertically the contract and the contract of the

-Maryland does not allow relative providers, or those approved to care for children in the child's own home (informal), to provide care for children other than those for whom they have been approved.
+children in the child's own home (informal), to provide care for children other than those for whom they have been approved.
 Parents of those children receive a copy of the monitoring report directly.

+Ot her.

+Describe:

 Contact Information

-Enrollment Capacity
+☐ Enrollment Capacity

 Years in Operation

 Provider Education and Training

-Languages Spoken
+☐ Languages Spoken

 Quality Information

-Monitoring Reports
+☐ Monitoring Reports

+Other.

+Describe: